NetSci2025/netsci2025.github.io/program_at_a_glance.md

 Click on the Room name to view the entrance location of the venue on the map.

 Registrations take place at each location.
-If your event in in FSE PHS1 rooms, then please go to the registration desk located at [FSE EDP150]( https://maps.app.goo.gl/MMmtLs3pW2aWT6DU8).
+If your event is in FSE PHS1 rooms, then please go to the registration desk located at [FSE EDP150]( https://maps.app.goo.gl/MMmtLs3pW2aWT6DU8).

 All Parallels, Lightning Talks, and Posters can be found on [this page](https://netsci2025.github.io/all/).
 Instructions on how to prepare your contribution are available on the [landing page](https://netsci2025.github.io).